baleada/docs/src/prose/features/affordances/bind.md

 But what about when the `element` is a reactive array of elements, rather than a single reactive element reference?
 How do we make sure the correct data is bound to each element?

 When you're binding static data, you can pass the **value getter** instead of a standard value.
-The value getter is a callback function that receives an object as its only argument.
+The value getter is a callback function that receives an object as its only argument, and should return the value that `bind` should bind to the specific `element`.

 Here's a breakdown of that object:

-::: ariaLabel="getValue object breakdown" classes="wide-3"
+::: ariaLabel="get object breakdown" classes="wide-3"
 | Property | Type | Description |
 | --- | --- | --- |
 | `element` | HTMLElement | The actual DOM element that `bind` is currently binding data to. |
 | `index` | Number | The index (Number) of `element` in your reactive array of elements. |
 :::

-Your value getter should return the value that `bind` should bind to the specific `element`.

-Here's an example of how [`useTablist` ](/docs/features/functions/useTablist) uses this feature to set the `aria-labelledby` attribute for each tab panel to the ID of the corresponding tab panel.
+Here's an example of how [`useTablist` ](/docs/features/interfaces/tablist) uses this feature to set the `aria-labelledby` attribute for each tab panel to the ID of the corresponding tab panel.
 Theses IDs never change, so `aria-labelledby` does not need to be reactive:

 :::
 ```js